CAPA: Continuous-Aperture Arrays for Revolutionizing 6G Wireless Communications: Performance Analysis of CAPAs

 The capacity of multi-user channels becomes a multi-dimensional region defining the set of all rate vectors achievable simultaneously by all users.
 We consider the multiple access channel (MAC) and the broadcast channel (BC), where a CAPA serves multiple uplink and downlink users, each equipped with a single discrete antenna.

 In SPDA-based MACs, the capacity is achieved through successive interference cancellation (SIC) decoding, i.e., users' signals are successively decoded and subtracted from the received signal.
 During decoding, MMSE beamforming is applied to whiten interference and noise while maximizing the desired signal power.
 In BCs, the capacity is achieved using dirty-paper coding (DPC), a technique that enables pre-subtraction of interference known non-causally at the transmitter.
 When encoding signals for each user, MAC-BC duality is applied to design the beamformer that conveys the encoded symbols for the BC from its dual MAC \cite{el2011network}.
+The dual MAC is obtained by reversing the BC network while maintaining the same per-user channel gains as the original BC.

 The multiuser capacity of CAPA-based MACs and BCs is also achieved using MMSE-SIC decoding and DPC-duality encoding.
 Recent findings in \cite{wang2024beamforming,ouyang2024performance} indicate that MMSE beamforming for CAPA-based MACs can be computed by solving a Fredholm integral equation with a separable integral kernel.
 This equation has a closed-form solution expressed as a weighted sum of each user's spatial response.
-Consequently, the capacity-achieving beamformers for CAPA-MACs lie within the signal subspace spanned by the spatial responses of all users, which is consistent with the subspace approach outlined in Section \ref{Secton: Subspace Method}.
 Based on this approach, the multiuser capacity for CAPA-MACs under any SIC decoding order can be determined.
 The capacity of CAPA-BCs was explored using DPC-duality encoding for the two-user case in \cite{zhao2024continuous}.
 However, the MAC-BC duality in this study relies on heuristic assumptions and cannot be generalized to scenarios with more than two users.
 Intuitively, the capacity-achieving DPC beamformer for CAPA-BCs should also reside in the signal subspace spanned by users' spatial responses, which could help establish a more robust MAC-BC duality framework for CAPAs.